 Gaviota (Spanish word for Seagull) is a chess engine available for Windows, Linux, Android, FreeBSD, and Mac OS X. The code has been written as portable as possible, so Gaviota could easily support other systems in the future.

-Gaviota is only an engine, so it needs to be plugged to a proper chess GUI.
+Gaviota is an engine, so it needs to be plugged to a proper chess GUI.
 Current version fully supports the latest Winboard/Xboard with all its new features.
-For instance, if you use Winboard or Xboard, you can configure the engine options directly from the graphical interface.
+For instance, if you use Winboard or Xboard (Linux), you can configure the engine options directly from the graphical interface.
 Thus, Gaviota can be used with any graphic interface that follows the Chess Engine Communication Protocol, also known as Winboard protocol.